HandsOnDevOpsTraining/jenkins/github-webhook/docker-ci-pipeline.md

-# Integrate SonarQube with Jenkins
+# Integrate Github with Jenkins

 ## 🧰 Prerequisites
 1. A Jenkins server